Aristidis Pagratidis: The trial for attempted rape

-On October 5, 1964, while the regular investigation into the Seikh Sou forest murders was not yet over, Aristidis was tried in the Heptapyrgion prison by the Thessaloniki Court for the attempted rape of 12-year-old Aikaterini Sourpa.
+On 5 October 1964, while the regular investigation into the Seikh Sou forest murders was not yet over, Aristidis was tried in the Heptapyrgion prison by the Thessaloniki Court for the attempted rape of 12-year-old Aikaterini Sourpa.
 The victim, orphanage employees and friends of Pagratidis were present.
-Pagratidis' friends testified that in that the past hours they were all together in a tavern where they drank heavily, and when they separated, Aristos was drunk.
+Pagratidis' friends testified that in the past hours, they were all together in a tavern where they drank heavily, and when they separated, Aristos was drunk.
 This was also claimed to by his attorneys, which eventually succeeded in persuading the jury, who changed the accusation from "rape attempt" to "coercion into futility".
 Based on this decision, his court imposed a nine-year prison sentence, a five-year deprivation of his civil rights, and a pecuniary allowance of 7,000 drachmas to the victim.
-Pagratidis told in his apology:
+Pagratidis said in his apology:

 "What they say about the crimes is lies.
 I did not kill everybody.
 I admit that I went to the 'Alexander the Great' orphanage to hurt the girl, but was because of the wine and hashish.
 I did this and I confess it.
 But I did not kill to get money.

 I was tortured as a teen.
 I was selling my body for 10 drachmas to eat.
 I was selling my blood to the Red Cross to get money to eat.
 I'm not a criminal.
 If I wanted to become a criminal, I would kill my father's killer who lives today in our village.
 I confess that I was wrong.
 I was wrong a lot.
 And that's why I want you to try me.
 Inside the prison I saw a lot and learned a lot.
 Now I have changed and that's why I want to be punished."

 The trial

-His trial, which, as expected was gathering crowds every day, and was one of the most important event for Thessaloniki at the time.
+His trial, which, as expected was gathering crowds every day, and was one of the most important events for Thessaloniki at the time.